Sparkz0629/bluetooth_presence_alerter/README.md

 export BLUETOOTH_PRESENCE_ALERTER_ROOT={THE FULL DIRECTORY WHERE YOUR "ping_bluetooth_address.sh" IS LOCATED}
 ```

-### Configuration files
+### Configuration

-The following configurations are required:
+The following configuration files are required:

 ```
 device_list.lst